5 stars

 NIGERIAN ENTREPRENEUR BUYS AUTO-MAINTENANCE BUSINESS IN CANADA

-Facts About Migrating to Canada from Nigeria
+Facts About Migrating to Canada from Nigeria for Canadian Permanent Residence

 Canada has a number of popular pathways for Nigerian business immigrants, whether they are starting up or simply expanding.
 Canadian businesses, industry professionals, and immigration programs all highlight the boon of Nigerian investment in Canada.
 Nigerian entrepreneurs are already reshaping and innovating Canadian industries.
+Business ownership can eventually lead to becoming Canadian citizens, providing a complete pathway from business establishment to citizenship.

-Winnipegger Akeem Adebisi moved to Manitoba, Canada in 2015 with his family from Nigeria.
+Winnipegger Akeem Adebisi moved to Manitoba, Canada, in 2015 with his family from Nigeria.
 Upon arrival, he noticed that many in his Winnipeg community, citizens and newcomers alike, were struggling with financial planning and loan repayment.
 In response, the entrepreneur developed AjoPro, a “social money” app that puts the financial power back in the community’s hands and saw CAD$2 million in its first year.

 “If you look at the response that people have been giving us on our Google, our Google Play or our Android Apple Store, you will see tremendous joy,” he said.